-Implementing the national climate policy (BMUB)
+Implementing the national climate policy (BMU)

-Commissioned by: German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB)
+Commissioned by: German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU)

 Overall term: 2016 to 2021